apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 EditDomain -c apache,jail=1 -D domain.com
 ```

-To set the default going forward, either make the adjustment in a plan via `./artisan opcenter:plan` or set the default FPM behavior, `cpcmd config:set apnscp.config httpd use_fpm true`.
+To set the default going forward, either make the adjustment in a plan via `./artisan opcenter:plan` or set the default FPM behavior, `cpcmd scope:set cp.config httpd use_fpm true`.
 All new accounts created will use PHP-FPM by default.

 To perform an en-masse edit: